elastic/endpoint-package/README.md

 After choosing the type of release, the script will prompt for the remote branch in the endpoint-package repo that should be released.
 Most release will probably come from the `master` branch because this is where the latest package code is developed.
 If a bugfix is needed for an already released package, then we'll need to use a release branch (e.g. 7.9).
-Once the remote branch is chosen a draft PR will be opened to the `staging` branch for the package-storage repo.
+Once the remote branch is chosen a draft PR will be opened to the `snapshot` branch for the package-storage repo.
 If this is a `prod` release and the branch used was `master`, the script will prompt for which version part (`major`, `minor`, or `patch`) should be increased for the next future release.
 If the branch was not `master` then the script only increments the `patch` part of the version because it assumes a release branch was being used (e.g. 7.9, 7.10, etc).

 ### Creating new docker images

-Once the PR is merged to the `staging` branch CI will kick off a new build for that branch that will release a new docker image.
+Once the PR is merged to the `snapshot` branch CI will kick off a new build for that branch that will release a new docker image.
 The images can be located here: <https://container-library.elastic.co/r/package-registry/distribution>

-To create a new docker image for `snapshot` you might need to manually kick off a build for that branch which can be done here: <https://beats-ci.elastic.co/blue/organizations/jenkins/Beats%2Fpackage-storage/branches>
+If for some reason the `snapshot` branch CI does kick off a new build, you can manually trigger it here: <https://beats-ci.elastic.co/blue/organizations/jenkins/Beats%2Fpackage-storage/branches>

 ### Deploying a new registry with the package